Overcoming barriers to green home improvements

 Market Knowledge

-The installation of energy efficiency improvements such as double glazing, solar panels and heat pumps can be expensive.
-However, the market for green financing options is growing, providing brokers with solutions for their clients to make retrofitting projects more affordable.
+The installation of energy efficiency improvements such as double glazing, solar panels, and heat pumps can be expensive.
+However, there are also several green financing options available in the market, providing brokers with solutions to make retrofitting projects more affordable for homeowners.

-Our Green Further Advance, for example, rewards clients who retrofit their property with eco-friendly features, offering a lower interest rate if they put at least 50% of their borrowing towards energy-efficiency improvements.
+Coventry for intermediaries’ Green Further Advance, for example, offers a lower interest rate if at least 50% of the borrowing (up to £25,000) is used for energy-efficiency improvements.

 Share this article